Connect! From root causes to grassroots solutions

 We will also honor the work of the Interfaith Movement for Human Integrity and the SHARE Foundation with the Hal Baron Spirit of the Mangrove Award.
 We are pleased to present the awards to Rev. Deborah Lee and José Artiga and recognize their work to advance the re-unification of families, advocate for the human rights of migrants and to shift the debate on the root causes of migration.

 We hope that you can join us for a night of connection, celebration, delicious Salvadoran food, art and music.
-Take advantage of early bird prices!
-Click here to buy tickets!
+Get your tickets today!
 We are looking forward to reconnecting with you.

 Mangrove Forest Restoration and Grassroots Climate Action in Central America